Links

 Next Step in Care

-Next Step in Care provides information and advice to help family caregivers and health care providers plan safe and smooth transitions between care settings for patients.
-It is supported by a United Hospital Fund Campaign.
+Next Step in Care, supported by a United Hospital Fund Campaign, provides information and advice to help family caregivers and health care providers plan safe and smooth patient transitions between care settings.

 PalliativeDoctors.org